NSHipster/articles/2020-04-13-contact-tracing.md

 Depending on the individual,
 a push notification saying
-"You were in exposed for 5–10 minutes sometime 3 days ago" could prompt an hospital visit or elicit no more concern than a missed call.
+"You were in exposed for 5–10 minutes sometime 3 days ago" could warrant a visit to the hospital or elicit no more concern than a missed call.

 With `ExposureNotification`,